 They also tend to go ‘off lay‘ for an extended period of time.
 After producing 20-30 eggs, Ayam Cemanis will usually stop laying for about 6 months.
 This is simply a part of their natural egg laying cycle.

 As they don’t lay as frequently as other chickens, it can also be incredibly hard to breed them.

 Their difficult breeding and low production of eggs contribute to their rarity and their high cost.

 What Color Eggs Do Ayam Cemani Lay?

+Are eggs laid by this pretty rare bird black?
 Many believe that these exotic hens lay black eggs but the truth is that the Ayam Cemani lays small to medium cream colored eggs.